How To Stay Safe in Extreme Heat: 11 Things To Know

 Other high-risk groups include children younger than age 2, who sweat less and generate more heat than adults when they are physically active.
 That’s why no child should be left in a parked car even with the window open, since young children left in hot cars are at especially high risk of having heat stroke or dying.

-According to the CDC, people who are chronically ill are at risk, too, including those who are obese, use drugs or alcohol, or have conditions such as mental illness, heart disease, poor circulation, or diabetes.
+According to the CDC, athletes, women who are pregnant, and those who are socially isolated are at higher risk for heat illness.
+So are people who are chronically ill, including those who are obese, have heart or lung conditions, use drugs or alcohol, or have a disability or condition such as mental illness, poor circulation, or diabetes.

 5. What is the best precaution you can take in extreme heat?